 We view a placement with us as a positive opportunity for young people that offers them space to learn, time to heal, opportunities to thrive and hope to move forward.

 Our approach can be defined as eclectic as it is understood that no one theory can adequately respond to the complex feelings, needs and behaviours presented by the young people in our care.
 It is underpinned by a therapeutic, trauma informed and attachment based perspective.

 Great importance is placed on using a holistic approach that considers all the needs of the young person as an individual, but also as part of a family and community.

-We fully appreciate the importance of this type of work in helping the young person rebuild their place in their family and community, and we do not consider our work complete when the young person leaves the unit.
+We fully appreciate the importance of this type of work in helping the young person rebuild their place in their family and community, and we do not consider our work complete when the young person leaves.
 We therefore extend our relationship into the young person’s next placement through focussed transition work.

 Model of Care

 The Good Shepherd Centre’s model of care was developed and implemented to address the full range of needs and risks presented by the impact of attachment issues and trauma on young people who display problematic behaviour.
 We agree with the suggestion that a system of care that prioritises and places emphasis on emotional wellbeing should also take a proactive approach to improving wellbeing, to giving children and young people a voice, and to influencing, supporting and sustaining children’s relationships, as well as supporting care leavers’ emotional needs.